hverjus/hverjus.github.io/projects.markdown

 I am (and was) involved in several projects and related topics:

-### Industry 4.0 (LISTIC-IAE / 2019-present)
+### Industry 4.0 (LISTIC-IREGE / 2019-present)

-We are developping multi-disciplinary approach that addresses industry 4.0 digital transformation challenges.
+We are developping multi-disciplinary approach that addresses some of the industry 4.0 digital transformation challenges.

 ### Smart Tourism (USMB-UPPA / 2019-2020)